Become a certified compost educator! Learn more about the 2019 Get Up! training program starting in September.

 Who teaches the course?

 This course is taught by an incredible team of garden educators from around the Bay Area.
 Garden for the Environment staff members teach many of the core garden classes, and we bring in local experts for specialty courses.
-You will hear from a variety of skilled teachers, visit local farms and garden projects, and hear from a panel of urban agriculture change-makers.
+You will hear from a variety of skilled teachers, visit local farms and garden projects, and hear from a panel of sustainable gardening change-makers.

-Will I really teach a public composting workshop?
+Will I really co-teach a public composting workshop?

 What is the attendance policy?